sevketcakir/oatrta/README.md

 An iRacing Overlay App

 Recently started an iRacing Overlay App
-- This repo only the releases
+- This repo will only contain the releases

 ![Image](img/pedals.png)